-Brodsky Family (Saskatoon, SK) were owners of the Saskatoon Blades’ Western Hockey League franchise from 1976 to 1980.
-In 1981, the Brodsky family became sole owners of the Blades and would remain owners up until 2013.
-During this time the Blades were 6-time regular season Division Champions, advanced to the WHL Championship on 2 occasions, and hosted the Memorial Cup in 1989 and 2013.
-In 1989, the Saskatoon Blades advanced to the Memorial Cup Championship Game in their home rink, but fell short losing 4-3 in overtime to the Swift Current Broncos.
+Brodsky Family (Saskatoon, SK) were majority owners of the Saskatoon Blades’ Western Hockey League (WHL) franchise from 1976 to 1980.
+In 1980, the Brodsky family became sole owners of the Blades and would remain owners up until 2013.
+During this time, the Blades were 6-time regular season Division Champions, advanced to the WHL Championship on 2 occasions, hosted the Memorial Cup in 1989 and 2013 and led the host committee for the 2010 IIHF World Junior Championship.
+In 1989, the Saskatoon Blades advanced to the Memorial Cup Championship Game in their home rink, coming up short after a heartbreaking overtime against the Swift Current Broncos.

 The Brodsky family ownership group included father Nate Brodsky, children Rick, Jack, Bob and Debbie Brodsky, who all played a role with the club.
 Nate Brodsky’s ultimate vision for the team was to have the Saskatoon Blades become a staple in the fabric of the community.
 It was intended that players and staff be heavily involved in local initiatives throughout Saskatoon.
 The Blades were recognized for this work when they received the Saskatoon Achievement in Business Excellence award for Community Involvement from the Saskatoon Chamber of Commerce.